erdos/presentations/README.md

 # presentations

-This is a collection of some canned presentations.
+Some of my canned presentations.

 ## Functional Programming